 While Flagstaff in the northern portion of the state is the more popular cool escape, Mt Lemmon is much closer at just over an hour compared to 4, and thus, is not only an easier drive, but also tends to stay a bit quieter.

 The Meadow Trail is the easiest of the Mt.
 Lemmon trails at just under 2 miles RT and relatively flat minus a short semi challenging steep hill near the end.
 The views are pretty scenic considering the short distance, and include gorgeous vistas of the mountains and beautiful ponderosa pines.
 Unfortunately, a bit of the trail shows signs of past wildlife fire damage (The massive Aspen Fire of ’93 severely damaged much of the area), although on a whole the scenery is beautiful.
 Not as nice as Flagstaff, but again the closest option to Tucson.
 On a side note, improved trail markage would definitely be helpful for new visitors!

-One of the best parts of going up to Mt.
-Lemmon is taking the scenic 30 mile drive up Mt.
+One of the best parts about going up to Mt.
+Lemmon is the scenic 30 mile drive up Mt.
 Lemmon Highway, a picturesque windy road which travels through various terrain as the elevation rises, ranging from Saguaro in the lower elevation to towering pine trees as you arrive near the top.
-It’s a really incredible drive for anyone not from Arizona as you get to see the vegetation change from the cacti of the Sonoran desert to the beautiful high altitude forests.
+It’s a really incredible drive for anyone not from Arizona as you get to see the vegetation change from the cacti of the Sonoran desert to the beautiful high altitude pine forests.
 Along, the way you will find various scenic overlooks, a lake, and an abundance of hiking trails.
 Also known as the Catalina Highway Scenic Drive, this beautiful paved road is amongst the most gorgeous in the Southwest.

 A few of the great views you will take in along the way, although of course it is much more stunning in person!